A journal that builds itself while you fish — simply by talking to it.

 Go fishing

-Everything you'd spend 20 minutes assembling — weather, tides, what's biting, where, when, and WHY — synthesized into a single read.
-The more you fish and log, the sharper your personal pattern gets.
+Everything you'd spend 20 minutes assembling — weather, tides, and what your own data says about today — in one place.
+The more you fish and log, the sharper it gets.

 Everything included